Apple trade-ins and discounts spark iPhone revival

 Mr Cook said customers are trading in various iPhone models, ranging from the iPhone 6 from 2014 to the iPhone 7 Plus from 2016, but not as many iPhone 8 units, which launched in 2017.

-The CEO likened the trade-in offers to a subsidy, calling it a "way to offset the device cost itself".
-There's a "reasonable number of people" who want to trade-in devices and then combine it with Apple's monthly financing programmes, he added.
+The CEO likened the trade-in offers to a subsidy, calling it a "way to offset the device cost itself."
+There's a "reasonable number of people" who want to trade-in devices and then combine it with Apple's monthly financing programs, he added.

-The company has seen positive customer response to price cuts in emerging markets, Mr Maestri said.
+The company has seen positive customer response to price cuts in emerging markets, Maestri said.